-In addition, our founders, officers and directors, are not required to commit any specified amount of time to our affairs and, accordingly, will have conflicts of interest in allocating management time among various business activities. including identifying potential business combinations and monitoring the related due diligence.
-In particular, certain of our officers and directors serve as an officer and/or director of ARYA Sciences Acquisition Corp., which is a blank check company sponsored by an affiliate of Perceptive Advisors, and in the future we expect they may be officers and/or directors of other future special purpose acquisition companies.
-ARYA Sciences Acquisition Corp. has entered into a business combination agreement to acquire Immatics.
-Upon completion of the transaction, Adam Stone is expected to serve on the supervisory board of the post-business combination company.
+In addition, our founders, officers and directors, are not required to commit any specified amount of time to our affairs and, accordingly, will have conflicts of interest in allocating management time among various business activities, including identifying potential business combinations and monitoring the related due diligence.
+In particular, certain of our officers and directors serve as an officer or director of ARYA Sciences Acquisition Corp., a blank check company sponsored by an affiliate of Perceptive Advisors that has entered into a business combination agreement to acquire .
+Upon completion of the transaction, and are expected to serve as a director of the post-business combination company.
 It is currently expected that the business combination will be consummated in the second or third quarter of 2020.
-Moreover, our founders, officers and directors have, and will have in the future, time and attention requirements for current and future investment funds, accounts, coinvestment vehicles and other entities managed by Perceptive Advisors.
+Moreover, our founders, officers and directors have, and will have in the future, time and attention requirements for current and future investment funds, accounts, co-investment vehicles and other entities managed by Perceptive Advisors.
 To the extent any conflict of interest arises between, on the one hand, us and, on the other hand, investments funds, accounts, co-investment vehicles and other entities managed by Perceptive Advisors (including, without limitation, arising as a result of certain of our founders, officers and directors being required to offer acquisition opportunities to such investment funds, accounts, co-investment vehicles and other entities), Perceptive Advisors and its affiliates will resolve such conflicts of interest in their sole discretion in accordance with their then existing fiduciary, contractual and other duties and there can be no assurance that such conflict of interest will be resolved in our favor.